cse110-sp21-group19/cse110-sp21-group19/specs/adrs/051821-DocumentationPipeline.md

 ## Decision Outcome

-We decided to go with JSDocs since this option has a defined structure that most of our developers already familiar with
+We decided to go with JSDocs since this option has a defined structure that most of our developers already familiar with frin similar JavaDocs and distribute the responsibility of documentation well.